 The snack, similar to what is known in China as “Jianbing,” traces its roots all the way back to the Shandong Province during the Three Kingdoms Period (220 – 280 AD).
 Legend has it that Zhuge Liang, the chancellor of the state of Shu Han, was struggling to find an effective way to feed his soldiers who had lost their cooking supplies during battle.
 As a result, Liang had cooks concoct a mixture of water and wheat flour to be cook thinly and evenly across copper-made griddles (and sometimes even using the soldiers shields as a cooking surface).
 The result was a light, crispy crepe that helps sustain and boost the morale of the soldiers on the battlefield.

-The dish proved popular beyond its application on the battlefield, and would later be passed down through generations.
+The dish proved popular beyond the battlefield, later getting passed down across generations.
 Today, Chinese pancakes can be found cooking on street corners in every major metropolitan neighborhood across China.
-The recipe is quite simple; as the wheat and bean flour pancake fries, eggs, scallions and cilantro are added on top and folded.
-Finally, chili paste, hoisin sauce and lettuce are added to taste.
-The pastry is then folded a few more times for easy eating on the go.
+The recipe is quite simple.
+Start by layering and folding the wheat and bean flour pancake fries, eggs, scallions and cilantro.
+Finally, add chili paste, hoisin sauce and lettuce to taste.
+Then fold the pastry a few more times for easy eating on the go.

-To say the least, Chinese pancakes have become the quintessential breakfast food in China, satisfying scores of hungry workers across China.
+To say the least, Chinese pancakes have become the quintessential snack food in China.
+Every afternoon, they satisfy hungry workers and students across China.
 In contrast to popular American street fare, Chinese pancakes are anything but fast food.
 Every one is cooked fresh to order, meaning there is always a line at the local vendor.
 In fact, many plan their commute to work around setting aside enough time to grab one!

-Up until recently one would have trouble locating the snack outside of China and Taiwan, but its popularity and reach has steadily grown over the years.
-Today, people across the US work to recreate and share the snack they fell in love with during their time in China.
+Up until recently one would have trouble locating the snack outside of China and Taiwan.
+However the popularity and reach of Chinese Pancakes grows every year.
+Today, people across the US work to recreate the snack they fell in love with in China.
 One of the most popular variations (and one that has proved quite popular with our customers as well!) are Chinese pancakes with beef .
 It is quite similar to the traditional recipe, the only difference being the use of slow-braised beef instead of egg.
-Rumor has it that this variation was popularized in Taiwanese and Chinese restaurants in Southern California looking for a way to have traditional dishes strike a chord with Americans, likening it to the ever-popular wraps and burritos.
+This variation is popular in Taiwan, and has found a strong following in Southern California in recent years.

 Chinese pancakes are perfect for those looking to add another Chinese culinary icon to their list of favorite dishes.
 We suggest searching your area for restaurants and seek out all the different variations available.
-While you are at it, don’t forget to stop in for our beef pancakes as well!
+Don’t forget to stop in and try the absolutely delicious Chinese beef pancakes at Chili House SF as well!